-Qualitatively, I admit people who: are smart, ambitious, and successful, are trusting and trustworthy, are earnest, but don’t take themselves too seriously, are kind-hearted (no jerks), play the big game — are willing to bring their biggest challenges, can engage — show up on time, focus (no cell phones), and lean in, will confront their peers kindly, and are experience enough to know they need to change — and energetic enough to do it.
+Qualitatively, I admit people who: are smart, ambitious, and successful, are trusting and trustworthy, are earnest, but don’t take themselves too seriously, are kind-hearted (no jerks), play the big game — are willing to bring their biggest challenges, can engage — show up on time, focus (no cell phones), lean in, will confront their peers kindly, and are experienced enough to know they need to change — and energetic enough to do it.

 You Don't Have Time?